Thinking about getting a Travelpro?

 |6.1 lbs (2.76kg) weight|

 |Editors rating: 4.4 / 5|

-The Travelpro Maxlite 5 hardside carry-on is much sleeker than the regular fabric Maxlite 4 carry-on.
-But expect to pay a few bucks extra, as it’s about 10-30 $ more than the fabric Maxlite 5 carry-on.
-I love the textured diamond-like finish that it has, available in five color options.
+The Travelpro Maxlite 5 hardside is kind of sleeker than the fabric alternative.
+But expect to pay a few bucks extra, as it’s about 10-30 $ more than the fabric option.
+I love the textured diamond-like finish that it comes in.
 Supposedly, the textured finish hides all of the smaller scratches that come naturally with years of use.

-Another improvement is the TSA approved combination lock.
+As opposed to the fabric Maxlite, the hardside option comes with a TSA approved combination lock, which is nice.
 Aside from that, this suitcase comes with four durable spinner wheels, expandable width for 25% additional packing capacity, and a lifetime warranty.
 That’s pretty impressive given its low price point.

 A key difference from the fabric Maxlite hides inside the main compartment.
-When you open up the Maxlite 5 hardside, it divides into two parts, the left one separated by compression straps and the right one completely isolated with a zippered mesh layer.
-With the fabric Maxlite, the main compartment isn’t divided into two parts, so it’s harder to reach items that are stored at the bottom of the case.
+When you open up the Maxlite 5 hardside, it divides into two equal parts, as opposed to one large main compartment that comes with the fabric option.
+A large main compartment is better for packing cubes, so if you use them, the fabric Maxlite might be a better choice.